 Parinacota and Pomerape from the village of Sajama.

 When to go - The winter months of April to October have the driest and most stable weather.
-May, June and July are the best.
+May, June and July are the best months.
+It will be cold at night though, especially on the altiplano over 4500m.

 Flights - Flights from London to La Paz cost from £1000 upwards.
-There are no direct flights from Europe, so you'll need to fly via Sao Paulo, Lima or Miami.
-The best deals are usually with either LATAM or American Airlines.
+There are no direct flights from Europe, so you'll need to fly via Sao Paulo, Lima or Bogota.
+The best deals are usually with either LATAM or Avianca.

 Guidebooks - John

-guidebooks 'The Andes - A Guide for Climbers' and The Andes - A
+guidebooks 'The Andes - A Guide for Climbers and Skiers' and The Andes - A

 Trekking Guide' provide details of the popular treks and easy trekking peaks